helenmand/TDT4310/README.md

 - `cd labs_frontend`
 - `npm install`
 - `npm start`

+If `npm install` fails, you may have issues with your node installation or version.
+An alternative way to run this is as follows:
+- `cd labs_frontend`
+- `npm install -g serve`
+- `serve -s build` (this will run the precompiled application)

 A very simplified flowchart, that may help you grasp the overall functionality:
 <p align="center">